27.08.2024

 Sustainability as a catalyst for innovation

-In this interview, our new Sustainability Manager Henriette Schaab talks to us about her strategic goals in the area of sustainability at Schulz & Sohn and tells us how small measures to activate employees can have a big impact.
+In this interview, our new Sustainability Manager Henriette Grunwald, talks to us about her strategic goals in the area of sustainability at Schulz & Sohn and tells us how small measures to activate employees can have a big impact.

 My personal interest in sustainability was further deepened by my bachelor’s thesis.
 I firmly believe that companies like S&S need to take sustainability seriously – not just for ethical reasons, but because it’s a necessity.